-Finally, the term "project portfolio" rather than "plan" is used to indicate that the final product shall include a small set of priority projects that are high-impact and/or for which implementation is feasible.
-Rather than comprehensively list every strategy that might make a region more resilient, the Portfolio shall identify a smaller set of proposed resilience activities and go further in depth on implementation pathways than a typical "plan" might.
-This set is expected to include five to ten actions, but with approval of NCORR, the priority set can include more than ten or less than five.
+Finally, the term "project portfolio" rather than "plan" is used to indicate that the final product shall include a small set of priority actions that are high-impact and/or for which implementation is feasible in the near to medium term.
+This smaller set of prioritized resilience activities will include a proposed pathway to implementation for each.
+This set is expected to include five to ten actions, but with approval of NCORR, the priority set can include more than ten.
+The final portfolio for each region should be no longer than 40 pages with each project summarized in a maximum of 3 pages.
+Appendices will not count toward the page total nor will the Vulnerability Assessment.

-5.3 REGIONAL RESILIENCE PROJECT PORTFOLIOS
+5.3 REGIONAL RESILIENCE PORTFOLIOS

-The RFP requires the development of two primary products: (1) A regional climate hazards vulnerability assessment ("Vulnerability Assessment") which supports and is summarized by (2) A Regional Resilience Project Portfolio ("Portfolio").
-These two products must be completed for each region.
+The RFP requires the development of two primary products: (1) A regional climate hazards Vulnerability Assessment ("Vulnerability Assessment") that supports and is summarized by (2) A Regional Resilience Portfolio ("Portfolio").
+These two products must be completed for each region, and each product will be the result of a collaborative process, as detailed further below under "Tasks."

-The Vulnerability Assessment is a deliverable which shall be submitted prior to the Portfolio.
-The Vulnerability Assessment shall stand alone, but also contain content appropriate for integration into regional and local plans, grant applications, public presentations, and other planning tools.
+The Vulnerability Assessment is a deliverable that shall be submitted prior to the Portfolio.
+The Vulnerability Assessment shall stand alone, but also contain content appropriate for integration into regional and local plans, grant applications, public presentations, and other development planning tools.

-Each Portfolio shall include a summary of the Vulnerability Assessment, identify priority actions to reduce risk and enhance resilience in their region, and recommend an in-depth implementation plan so that the priority actions (projects or activities) are "shovel ready" to take advantage of implementation opportunities, including funding opportunities.
+Each Portfolio shall include a summary of the Vulnerability Assessment, identify priority projects (construction or non-construction activities) to reduce risk and enhance resilience in their region, and recommend an implementation plan that provides a roadmap to getting the priority projects completed.
 The following is a suggested structure for the Portfolio:

-- Vision and Goals, including a statement of the Portfolio's purpose, the regional vision for resilience, and a description of the process used to develop the Portfolio - o Analysis, including a summary of the climate vulnerability assessment, resilience assets or strengths of the region, analysis of previous disaster experience; and regional themes or overall takeaways - Strategies, including a description of each strategy and intended impact; feasibility and high-level cost estimate; implementation strategy, including coordination needs and potential barriers
+- Vision and Goals, including a statement of the Portfolio's purpose, the regional vision for resilience, and a description of the process used to develop the Portfolio. - Analysis, including a summary of the climate Vulnerability Assessment, resilience assets or strengths of the region, analysis of previous disaster experience; and regional themes or overall takeaways. - Proposed projects, including a description of each proposed project and intended impact; feasibility and high-level cost estimate; an implementation strategy, including coordination needs and potential barriers along with funding opportunities for which the project would qualify; and examples, if possible, of other communities in which similar projects have been completed and that demonstrate the value or impact of the projects.

 The Vulnerability Assessments and the Portfolios must address climate resilience in a multifaceted manner.
-At minimum, they shall include analysis of the region's vulnerability to the following climate hazards:
+At minimum, they shall consider the region's vulnerability to the following climate hazards as described in the 2020 North Carolina Risk and Resilience Plan:

-- Hurricanes and Storms
+- Hurricanes and storms

 - Flooding

 - Heavy precipitation and wind damage

 - Extreme temperatures, including high heat indexes

 - Drought and wildfires

 The consideration of vulnerability shall include physical exposure of the built and natural environment to climate hazards as well as the social, economic, and governmental systems that support resilience to climate stressors.
-At a minimum, the vulnerability assessment must show evidence of having considered the following:
+At a minimum, the Vulnerability Assessment must show evidence of having considered the following impact sectors:

 - Housing resilience

 - Infrastructure resilience

 - Social and community resilience

 - Public health

 - Economic resilience

+- Natural environment